Placing a Baby for Adoption in Texas

-What do you do when that pregnancy test comes back positive, and it is not the result you were expecting?
+If you are pregnant and struggling with your pregnancy options, Lifetime is here for you.
 The emotions can be overwhelming, and figuring out your next step can be hard.
-Then, when you share your news with the baby’s father, family, and friends, you may receive a wide range of advice and opinions about what you should do.
+In addition, when you share your news, you may get a wide range of advice and opinions.
 This can make you feel even more confused.

 Step back for a minute and contact Lifetime Adoption.
-You will find a non-judgmental and calm voice on the other end who can help you consider your options.
-You can call, text, or fill out our online form, and a Lifetime Adoption coordinator will be there for you.
+You will find a non-judgmental and calm voice who can help you consider your options.
+Start by calling, texting, or filling out our online form.
+A Lifetime Adoption coordinator will contact you immediately.
 She will even put you in touch with a peer or professional counselor who can help you work through the pros and cons of your options.

 What is the Adoption Process in Texas?

 Next, you can look through adoptive family profiles and choose a family that has the values and lifestyle you would like for your baby.
 You may want a family from Texas or maybe from another state.
-You decide how much contact you would like with that family during your pregnancy and after.
+The amount of contact you would like with that family during your pregnancy and after is up to you.

 If you are pregnant, your adoption coordinator will work with you to create a hospital plan.
 Included in this plan are, who you would like in the delivery room, who you would like to cut the cord, who will hold the baby, whether you will leave the hospital before or after your baby, and other details.
 You will have an attorney or adoption social worker, at no cost to you, who will make sure that you understand all your rights and will take care of all the paperwork and court filings.